Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Supplementary Results

-In our observations of racial discrimination, we noted the distributional characteristics of Prejudice risk and Volatility risk.
-Similar to gender discrimination, the prejudice risk approaches a normal distribution, while the volatility risk exhibits a fat-tailed distribution.
+In our observations of racial discrimination, we noted the distributional characteristics of bias risk and volatility risk.
+Similar to gender discrimination, the bias risk approaches a normal distribution, while the volatility risk exhibits a fat-tailed distribution.
 This suggests that it might be a universal pattern.